Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Methodology

 \subsection{Setup}

 The proposed algorithms were compared among themselves and with the recent data-driven projection-based correction method DSE \cite{maier2018deep,maier2019real} as described in Section~\ref{sec:intro}.
+Since DSE was shown to perform consistently better than a classic kernel-based scatter correction method, direct comparison with such a method was not performed.
 The DSE method was implemented as described in \cite{maier2018deep} and trained using the same total measurements $\tau_\theta$ and primary measurements $p_\theta$ used in the training of the proposed methods.
+The network $N_\gamma$ in DSE seeks to minimize the MAE (mean absolute error) between the estimated and ground-truth scatter signals, and estimates the primary measurement as

-Reconstruction quality, as compared to the reference images (FBP of numerically computed line integrals of test phantoms) is quantified using four metrics: PSNR (in dB) as the ratio of peak reconstruction value to root mean square error; MAE (mean absolute error); PE (peak error), equal to the infinity norm of the error; and SSIM (structural similarity index).
+Reconstruction quality, as compared to the reference images (FBP of numerically computed projections of test phantoms) is quantified using four metrics: PSNR (in dB) as the ratio of peak reconstruction value to root mean square error with higher values indicating better performance; MAE; PE (peak error), equal to the infinity norm of the error; and SSIM (structural similarity index) -- higher values for greater similarity.

 The networks for DSE and the proposed methods were implemented in Pytorch, and the Adam optimizer \cite{kingma2014adam} was used for all methods for training.
 No additional regularization was used for training, as we observed close validation and training errors, indicating the absence of overfitting.
+Convergence for different algorithms was determined by flattening of training and validation loss curves as a function of training iterations.

 Computations were performed on an NVIDIA GeForce GTX TITAN X GPU, and an Intel Core i7-4770K CPU with 32 GB RAM.
 For parallel beam reconstruction, both FBP and image rotations were implemented on the CPU, whereas for CBCT the FDK algorithm was implemented on GPU.
 The split of run-time averages are shown in Table~\ref{tab:rutimes-parallel}.
 Once both FBPs and image rotations are migrated to the GPU, the DCNN runtimes, which in these experiments account for only a small fraction of the total runtime, will dominate, resulting in total runtimes for the algorithms of 2 -- 4 seconds per reconstructed volume.